khetansarvesh/Spotify-Song-Recommendation---Website/README.md

 - your app starts at server.js
 - add frameworks and packages in package.json
 - safely store app secrets in .env (nobody can see this but you and people you invite)
-- Click Show in the header to see your app live.
-Updates to your code will instantly deploy.